ChromuSx/Alexa-BT-Announce-Stop/README.md

 2. **Create a new task:**
    - In the right panel, click on "Create Basic Task".
    - Give the task a name, e.g., "Keep Alexa Connection".
+   - Select "Run whether user is logged on or not"

 3. **Configure the schedule:**
    - Go to the "Triggers" tab and create a new one.